Baja California Sur: 19th century

 The missions' influence had waned by the start of the nineteenth century, with most closing.
 However, many of the mission facilities became the centers for ranching operations and some agriculture.
 Without the protection of the monks, and the lack of governmental control, the indigenous peoples of this time were abused by the ranchers.

 In the early 19th century, Baja California was divided into four municipalities, Loreto, San José del Cabo, San Pedro Mártir and Santa Gertrudis.

 The southern peninsula's isolation kept it out of the fighting during the Mexican War of Independence.
 Although this war ended in 1821, the remoteness of the area allowed the Spanish to maintain control of the southern peninsula until 1822.
 Afterwards, it was divided into four municipalities by Guadalupe Victoria and governor José María Echendía.

-Loreto was the original capital of the peninsula until 1830, when destruction of the town by heavy rains forced the government's relocation to La Paz, which has been the capital since.
+Loreto was the original capital of the peninsula but destruction of the town by heavy rains in 1828 forced the government's relocation first to San Antonio, birthplace of local deputy Antonio Cota, near the then Port of La Paz, where he proposed to translate functions, relocating definitively here months later which has been the capital since, finishing works until 1830.

 The United States invaded the peninsula during the Mexican–American War and wanted it as part of the Treaty of Guadalupe Hidalgo, but the Mexican government succeeded in keeping control of the territory.
 In 1853, William Walker and 45 other Americans captured La Paz.
 However, due to lack of official U.S. support they were quickly driven out by Mexican forces.

 During the Reform War, Liberal forces under General Manuel Marquez de Leon and others captured La Paz.
 French forces then invaded the country to support the Conservative cause, and Governor Felix Gilbert recognized Emperor Maximilian.
 However, Mexican forces under Benito Juarez forced the French out, with Coronel Clodomiro Cota, recapturing the peninsula from the French.

 The division of the peninsula into north and south occurred in 1888 by the federal government under Porfirio Diaz.